-Description of Course Content: An in-depth study of object-oriented design and implementation issues with emphasis on understanding the life cycle of object-oriented software, Unified modeling Language, inheritance and polymorphism, designing remote and persistent objects, and exception handling.
+Description of Course Content: An in-depth study of object-oriented design and implementation issues with emphasis on understanding the life cycle of object-oriented software, Unified Modeling Language (UML), inheritance and polymorphism, and exception handling.
 In-depth study of Java object-oriented language.
 Java will be used for implementing the exercises.